steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

     PyLance
     https://devblogs.microsoft.com/python/python-in-visual-studio-code-may-2021-release/

+    Models Page
+        Construct a ViewModel that binds together the associated resources.
+            Model
+            Mesh
+            MeshTransform
+            DepthBuffer
+            NormalMap

     Bootstrap
         Theme colors.
 What is the proper way to create a color palette?
         Tooltips

+    Denmark models do not have P4 (Composite Mask) enabled for Unsharp Masking.

     Today
         Verify Resolution.Image setting.